TritonDataCenter/rfd/rfd/0151/README.md

 tradeoffs in which our values dictate our disposition.
-(For example, the relative importance of speed of development versus rigor; both are clearly important and positive attributes, but there is often a tradeoff to be had between them).
+(For example, the relative importance of speed of development versus rigor; both are clearly important and positive attributes, but there is often a tradeoff to be had between them.)
 Different engineering organizations may have different values over different times or for different projects, but it's also true that individuals tend to develop their own values over their career -- and it's essential that the values of a candidate do not clash with the values